BLACKLITRO/fuse-introlab/lab03/README.md

 ![10-git.png](./img/10-git.png)

 8. Now select Git, click Next.
-Then from the Repository list select the recently Git Repo that you recently added to your workspace.
+Then from the Repository list select the Git repository that you recently added to your workspace.

 ![11-git.png](./img/11-git.png)

-Now you just linked your local project with the remote repo in the Git server.
+If all was ok, now you just linked your local project with the remote repo in the Git server.
 Next step, commit and push your code.

 ## Commit and push your code to remote Git repo.

-1. In git first you have to add any new file to the local git index.
-To do so, do right click on your project, then "**Team > Add to index ...**"
+1. In Git, first you have to add any new file to the local git repo index so that file can be versioned and be part of the repo.
+To do so, right click on your project, then "**Team > Add to index ...**"

 ![12-git.png](./img/12-git.png)

-2. Now we can do a Commit and Push of our code/changes to the remote git repo.
+2. Now all yorur files are part of your local git repo and we can do a Commit and Push of our code/changes to the remote git repo.
 Right click on your project, then "**Team > Commit ...**"

 ![13-git.png](./img/13-git.png)